coherence-community/coherence-rx/README.md

 ![Everything is a Stream](https://gist.githubusercontent.com/staltz/868e7e9bc2a7b8c1f754/raw/35cc1edb69b7175fd1308800a244410890bc9b5f/zmantra.jpg)

-When you are writing reactive application and need to access data source that doesn't provide a reactive API, life can get complicated, so in order to simplify our users' lives we decided to implement CoherenceRx and release it as an open source add-on for Coherence.
+When you are writing reactive application and need to access data source that doesn't provide a reactive API, life can get complicated.
+In order to simplify our users' lives we decided to implement CoherenceRx and release it as an open source add-on for Coherence.

 ## Using CoherenceRx